lulkien/lulkien-anyrun-plugins/README.md

-# anyrun-uwsm-app-launcher
+# Anyrun UWSM launcher

+## What's this?

+An Anyrun plugin to search and start desktop entry in UWSM session.

 ## How to use?

-1. Compile.
+1. Clone source code and compile with cargo.
-2. Copy .so file into ~/.config/anyrun/plugins (Create directory if not existed)
+2. Create plugins directory if not existed: `~/.config/anyrun/plugins`
-3. Load this library with Anyrun.
+3. Copy `libuwsm_launcher.so` from `target` into plugins directory.
+4. Add `libuwsm_launcher.so` into Anyrun's config plugin.
-4. Enjoy.
+5. Enjoy.

 Read Anyrun's manural for more informations. https://github.com/anyrun-org/anyrun